GroningenDH/Cultural-Analytics-Open-Science-Guide/code/README_file.md

 <!-- #region -->
+# README file

-# What is a README file and how to write a good one?
+## What is a README file and how to write a good one?

 A README file is basically a text file that is used as an introduction to your project.
 In addition to that, someone might want to explain, share information required to understand what the project is about.